Skip to main content

 What is a good website conversion rate in India?

 For ecommerce/D2C: 1.5–3% average, above 4% is top 20%.
 For SaaS free trials: 3–7% average, above 10% is excellent.
 For B2B lead generation: 2–5% average.
-If you're below the average for your category, fixing the 8 areas in this guide should bring you to average within 60 days.
-Most Indian websites underperform because of copy and trust signal issues, not technical problems.
+These ranges line up with cross-industry benchmarks from WordStream and Unbounce; Indian sites tend to sit at the lower end of the band due to mobile-heavy traffic and longer SaaS evaluation cycles.
+If you are below the average for your category, fixing the 8 areas in this guide should bring you to average within 60 days.

 How long does it take to improve conversion rate?